secretstartups/handbook/content/handbook/marketing/events/_index.md

 1. PR
    - Start issue using the [announcement template](https://gitlab.com/gitlab-com/marketing/corporate_marketing/corporate-marketing/-/issues/new?issuable_template=announcement) in the Corporate Marketing project for any company, partner or product news that is expected to be announced/timed around  the event.
 More details on the Request for External Announcements process can be found in the Corporate Communications handbook [here](/handbook/marketing/corporate-communications/#requests-for-external-announcements).
 1. Design
-   1. For the latest approved booth design & messaging, email `events@gitlab.com`.
+   1. For the latest approved booth design & messaging, [please see here](https://www.figma.com/file/pJvEWjV5ajSycyAlV1l69I/FY25-Final-Event-Booth-Creative-Chart?type=design&node-id=0-1&mode=design&t=cuVT3bWxORR2QUNu-0).
    1. Open issue in the `Corporate Marketing` project for booth design.
 Assign to Design team and provide booth spec and due date.
 Provide as much notice as possible.
    1. For any content or major layout changes, tag Product and Solution Marketing and Design in the related booth design issue created in the `Corporate Marketing` project.
 1. Digital